CORPFIN 6013 - Wealth Management in Asia

 General Course Information

-Course Code CORPFIN 6013 Course Wealth Management in Asia Coordinating Unit International Centre for Financial Services Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites CORPFIN 7005 Incompatible CORPFIN 6004 Course Description This course is taught by a diverse team of specialised lecturers and industry experts and looks at the rise of the Wealth Management industry in the Asia Pacific region.
+Course Code CORPFIN 6013 Course Wealth Management in Asia Coordinating Unit International Centre for Financial Services Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites CORPFIN 7005 Incompatible CORPFIN 6004 Course Description This course is taught by both academic and industry instructors and focuses on the Wealth Management industry in the Asia Pacific region.
 It explores the needs of high net worth investors and the asset classes that they invest in.
 It examines diversification of risk management and portfolio performance measurement.
 The vital importance of asset allocation, both strategic and tactical are explained and workshopped.
 The rapid growth of private banking and family offices are explored in detail.
 Private Banking is an exclusive subset of wealth management.
 We will examine traditional services offered by private banks as well as the newer solutions in this space.
 Emphasis will be placed on understanding the client segmentation strategies of private banks in Asia.
 In addition, we explore the needs, behaviours and investment strategies of the HNW and UHNW clients with a focus on China, Singapore, Hong Kong, Australia and India, that the Private Banks seek to serve with such solutions.

 Course Coordinator: Dr Syed Zamin Ali